-As of November 2022, we have written four grants on behalf of the French Cable Station Museum.
+Since 2019, we have written four grants on behalf of the French Cable Station Museum.
 The Orleans Community Preservation Committee has generously funded over $160K worth of projects which will ensure the long term preservation of the museum building and its collection of equipment, photographs and documents dating back to 1898.

 This building is one of Orlean's most significant historic landmarks.
 It is an authentic undersea telegraph station housing one of the world's largest collections of undersea telegraphy equipment.
 A cable nearly 3200 miles long ran directly from Orleans to Brest, France.
 The station closed in 1959.
 A small group of Orleans citizens managed to purchase the station and all of its contents from the French government in 1972.
 The museum is run entirely by volunteers who provide guided tours during the summer season.
-The museum celebrated the 50th anniversary of it's establishment this summer.
+The museum recently celebrated the 50th anniversary of it's establishment.
 Additional volunteers are always needed!
 Click here to contact Joe Manas, museum President.

 This building is one of Orlean's most significant historic landmarks.
 It is an authentic undersea telegraph station housing one of the world's largest collections of undersea telegraphy equipment.
 A cable nearly 3200 miles long ran directly from Orleans to Brest, France.
 The station closed in 1959.
 A small group of Orleans citizens managed to purchase the station and all of its contents from the French government in 1972.
 The museum is run entirely by volunteers who provide guided tours during the summer season.
-The museum celebrated the 50th anniversary of it's establishment this summer.
+The museum recently celebrated the 50th anniversary of it's establishment.
 Additional volunteers are always needed!
 Click here to contact Joe Manas, museum President.

-The Town of Orleans Community Preservation Committee has provided over $160K to fund much of the work done by us, and other outside contractors from 2019 to 2022.
-This includes new HVAC systems, updated electrical wiring, window restoration, mold remediation, creation of an online database (with photos of equipment and artifacts), restoration of photographs and documents, and the conversion of a room in the basement into a library for storing and researching the historic documents and more.
+The Town of Orleans Community Preservation Committee has provided over $160K to fund much of the work done by us, and other outside contractors from 2019 to 2023.
+This includes new HVAC systems, updated electrical wiring, window restoration, mold remediation, exterior painting, creation of an online database (with photos of equipment and artifacts), restoration of photographs and documents, and the conversion of a room in the basement into a library for storing and researching the historic documents and more.

 You can see the online version of the database here.